nemu69/snow-crash/level12/Ressources/README.md

 - @output = `egrep "^$xx" /tmp/xd 2>&1`; -> will be breakable with a code injection cause of ` character
 ```

-According to elements, we should make an injection using an uppercase file (reading right) who write ```getflag``` return value on another file
+According to elements, we should make an injection using an uppercase file (read permisssion) who write ```getflag``` return value on another file

 ```
 $ echo "getflag > /tmp/flag" > /tmp/GET